 Student records offices within each college maintain records for all students who have declared a major field of study.
 During the first semester of enrollment students should verify their records are in the appropriate office, and their records are accurate and current.
-Students should develop the habit of asking the student records office, as well as the Graduate School office, for assistance with University and Graduate School requirements and policies.
+Students should develop the habit of asking the student records office, as well as the Office of the Graduate School, for assistance with University and Graduate School requirements and policies.

 These offices are also appropriate sources of information regarding changes in policy, calendars of events and other relevant matters.